 Without the right team working on your company’s content, the rest becomes a moot point.
 Make sure your content team has complimentary skills, and shares a common vision of how content should be developed with the end goal in mind.
 When everyone is working together with a similar mindset, great content is the result.

-To improve their productivity even further, give your team a project collaboration software where they can work together on content plans from start to finish.
+To improve your team’s productivity even further, give them a project collaboration software where they can work together on content plans from start to finish.
 That way, there’s a thread all the way from the beginning of keyword research to the final push on social media.

 2. Know Your Target Audience & Niche